-- Prepare the beets and turnips by scrubbing them (you can also peel them if you'd like) and using a mandoline to make thin slices.
-Layer the vegetables in the cast iron skillet by starting with a thin layer of turnips, followed by a layer of beets, and so on.
+- Prepare the beets and turnips by trimming and scrubbing them (you can also peel them if you'd like).
+Use a mandoline to make thin slices.
+Layer the vegetables in the cast iron skillet (or other oven-proof skillet) by starting with a layer of turnips, followed by a layer of beets, and so on.

 - Garnish with fresh thyme sprigs.
 Serve warm and enjoy!

 - You can use larger beets for this recipe if you can't find baby ones.